Pratt & Whitney R-2270

-The Pratt & Whitney R-2270 was an American air-cooled radial aircraft engine.
+The Pratt & Whitney R-2270 was an American 14-cylinder air-cooled radial aircraft engine.
 Displacing 2270 cuin, it was Pratt & Whitney's first two-row radial engine, developed using parts from existing Wasp and Hornet engines to produce an experimental engine.
 Design of the engine was begun in January 1929; it first ran on May 14, 1930, and in April 1931 was test-flown in a Boeing Model 40B aircraft.
 The R-2270 was intended as a purely experimental engine; studies indicated a smaller engine would be more favored by the market, and Pratt & Whitney began development of the R-1830 engine in April 1931.